-The landlord submitted a registered mail receipt and a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on July 17, 2014, the landlord served the tenant with the Notice of Direct Request Proceeding, including the landlord's application, by registered mail.
-Pursuant to section 90 of the Act, the documents were deemed served 5 days later.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on October 31, 2014, the landlord served the tenant with the Notice of Direct Request Proceeding, including the landlord's application, by by attaching it to the tenant's door.
+Pursuant to section 90 of the Act, the documents were deemed served 3 days later.

-Based on the written submissions of the landlord, I find that the tenant has been served with the Direct Request Proceeding documents as required by section 89(1) of the Act.
+Based on the written submissions of the landlord, I find that the tenant has been served with the Direct Request Proceeding documents as required by section 89(2) of the Act.